How to Use Annatto

 • Toasting: Gently toasting the seeds makes them easier to grind and brings out a deeper flavor.

-• Pastes and Marinades: In Central and South American cuisine, annatto plays a key role in spice pastes and marinades.
+• Pastes & Marinades: In Latin American and Caribbean cuisine, annatto plays a key role in spice pastes and marinades.
 In popular dishes like cochinita pibil (below), its vibrant color and nutty flavor complement the richness of slow-cooked pork.

-• Using Achiote Oil: Achiote oil is beloved beyond Latin America.
-Called atsuete oil in the Philippines and dầu điều in Vietnam, it is critical to many stews, stir-fries, noodles, and grilled or braised meats.
+• Achiote Oil isn't just popular in Latin America.
+Called atsuete oil in the Philippines and dầu điều in Vietnam, it is critical to many stews, stir-fries, noodles, and braised meat dishes across Southeast Asia.

 • When to Add: The oil adds color first, then a subtle earthy aroma, so it’s often used early in cooking to coat ingredients evenly.
-You can start your dish by heating the achiote oil and sautéing aromatics like garlic, onion, or chili before adding other ingredients.
+You can start your dish by sautéing aromatics like garlic, onions, or chiles in the achiote oil before adding other ingredients.

 • Controlling Color: However, for a milder flavor and brighter color, you can also drizzle it at the end as a finishing oil.
 Since the natural carotenoid pigments darken the longer they're exposed to heat, your dish will shift from a bright orange-red to a deeper, reddish-brown hue over time.